Stuycs-K/finalprojectapcs-4-bechu-anjali-lin-selina/DEVLOG-Selina.md

 ### 2025-05-28-25 - More in Board -> CandyBoard and started making
 Half class period, renamed tab from Board to CandyBoard.
 Started setup and making selector for squares.

+### 2025-05-29-25 - Space selector in main + minor changes to CandyBoard
+Half hour at home, made selector for spaces in finalProject and added to replace().